Ironhead Special Tools

 Ironhead Bottom End Tools

 All pre-2000 Sportsters have taper-shaft cranks that were designed to be rebuilt.
-This allows Ironhead bottom ends to be rebuilt several times.
+Unlike newer Sportsters, an Ironhead bottom end can be rebuilt multiple times.

 Flywheel Shaft Nut Wrench